Logistics

 Consider foods which are light and compact.
 Balance this consideration with nutritional needs and packing foods which taste good to you.
 Packaging should be minimal, but without sacrificing good organization and weather-protection.

 Alpine Ascents provides breakfasts, dinners, soups, and hot drinks for summit climbs.
-You will be responsible for providing your own lunches for 3 days.
+All team members will help carry a portion of the group food up to camps on the climb.
+You will be responsible for providing your own lunches for 5 days.
 Listed below are sample lunch menus and a packing list for your climb.
 It is extremely important to bring the listed calorie amounts, though the exact items you bring may vary according to your preferences.

 5 Day Climb Daily Menu Sample